 Boulder Beer & Sanitas Brewing’s “Empty Nest” was a merger of a California Common and an IPA that they lovingly call a Boulder Common, since both collaborating breweries are in Boulder.
 I don’t care what they call it, we called it fantastic!

 Oskar Blues & Shamrock made a delicious “Death by Coconut” dark chocolate Irish porter.
 I don’t even have words for this delightful beer.
 The dark chocolate and coconut was like dessert in a glass.
 Yum!

 Finally, we loved the international collaboration between Ska Brewing & Nynäshamns Ångbryggeri’s from Sweden.
-Together they created the “Wipa Snapa White IPA” This IPA and Belgian witbier hybrid was brewed with juniper berries and Swedish Sea Buckthorn berries, plus a lot of hops.
+Together they created the “Wipa Snapa White IPA” This IPA and Belgian witbier hybrid were brewed with juniper berries and Swedish Sea Buckthorn berries, plus a lot of hops.
 It was outstanding.